 - dominate species in the coastal sage scrub community and scattered in the chaparral; especially in disturbed areas

-- very important in the butterfly and bee communities and is the predominant source for honey in California
+- significant in the butterfly and bee communities and is the predominant source of honey in California

 Family Solanaceae